alliselwah/IE7500_GroupF/EvaluationAnalysis/ANALYSIS.md

 ## Analysis
 ![Relative](../images/mlflow_run_comparisons.png)
-This plot visualizes the relationship between selected hyperparameters (parameters) and resulting performance metrics across multiple experiments.
-Each line represents a single experimental run, connecting its specific parameter values and achieved metrics across the vertical axes.
+The above  Each line represents a single experimental run, connecting its specific parameter values and achieved metrics across the vertical axes.
 The color of the line corresponds to the validation accuracy, with brighter/warmer colors (like yellow/orange, towards the top of the color bar on the right) indicating higher accuracy (around 0.95-0.96) and darker/cooler colors (blue/purple, towards the bottom) indicating lower accuracy (around 0.91-0.92).

 Here's a breakdown of the observations: